TrueAbastien/Empire-GameModeManager-Wiki/doc/Pillar.md

 ---

-*latest update on 22nd of August 2020*
+*latest update on 20th of September 2020*